RedwoodHighSchool/.github/README.md

 ## About Redwood High School

-Redwood High School, part of the Tamalpais Union High School District, is a prestigious institution known for its excellence in academics.
+Redwood High School, located in Larkspur, California, is one of five public high schools in the Tamalpais Union High School District.

 ### Courses Taught